 Subscribe for unlimited digital access.
 Try one month for $1!

-From the moment these two very different strangers climb into a gleaming new turquoise Cadillac and begin their eight-week journey, we know where this movie is going.
+From the moment these two very different strfangers climb into a gleaming new turquoise Cadillac and begin their eight-week journey, we know where this movie is going.

 We know there will be episodes of light comedy and instances of petty bickering.
 We know there will be bonding and then some un-bonding, and probably more bonding.

 We know there will be conflicts.
 Maybe even a fight or two.

 And given the setting and the premise, we know there will be some Profound Statements About Where We Were and Where We Are.

 Indeed, “Green Book” meets our expectations at every intersection and occasionally veers from the sentimental lane into a corny patch — and yet it’s still one of best comfort-food movies of the year, a lovely and sweet road movie that plays a compacted 1960s role-reversal take on “Driving Miss Daisy.”